mongodb/docs/source/includes/quick-start/atlas-setup.rst

 interact with the data.

-After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and sample datasets loaded into your cluster.
+After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and :atlas:`sample datasets loaded </sample-data/>` into your cluster.

 Connect to your Cluster
 -----------------------

-In this step, we create and run an application that uses the Go MongoDB driver to connect to your MongoDB cluster and run a query on the sample data.
+In this step, you will create and run an application that uses the Go driver to connect to your MongoDB cluster and run a query on the sample data.

-We pass instructions to the driver on where and how to connect to your MongoDB cluster in a string called the *connection string*.
+You pass instructions to the driver on where and how to connect to your MongoDB cluster in a string called the *connection string*.
 This string includes information on the hostname or IP address and port of your cluster, authentication mechanism, user credentials when applicable, and